 Amount

-2017 \$ 30,096
+2017 \$ 20,141

 2018 30,560

-\$ 60,656
+\$ 50,701

-The Company has employment and management agreements with its chief executive officer and chief financial officer.
-These contracts for aggregate monthly compensation totalling \$31,250 per month provide for severance provisions should the contracts be terminated without cause or should there be a change of control of the Company.
+The Company has an employment agreement with the chief executive officer and a management agreement with the chief financial officer for aggregate monthly compensation totalling \$31,250 per month.
+The agreements provide for termination provisions should the contracts be terminated without cause or should there be a change of control of the Company.